 The City's potable water demand is partially met with groundwater from production wells at the City's wellfield, which has a permitted allocation of 3.5 mgd in both AADF and maximum daily flow until the construction of PW-9.
+It is noted that the City's current WUP does not limit annual withdrawals based on MGD.
+The annual allocation expressed in GPD or MGD is for informational purposed only.
 This withdrawal rate minimizes the potential for saline water intrusion and upconing.
 To further limit saline water intrusion, the City uses only wells 7 and 8, the two westernmost wells.
 Well 3 (eastern wellfield) is a standby well and is only used during an emergency (due to high chlorides).is.
 Wells 7 and 8 have pumping capacities of approximately 2,100 gallons each.
 Well 3 has a pumping capacity of approximately 1,500 gpm, and Well 5 has a pumping capacity of approximately 1,000 gpm.
 Upon addition of the new production well, PW-9, approximately 0.5 miles west of the City's WTP, on the west side of Chaves Lake, the City will be permitted to withdraw up to 4.03 mgd from the City wells (PW9 and PW8).